techno-tim/techno-tim.github.io/_posts/2021-04-11-k3s-traefik-rancher.md

 sudo apt-get install apache2-utils
 ```

-You can then genate one using this, be sure to swap your username and password
+You can then generate one using this, be sure to swap your username and password

 ```bash
 htpasswd -nb techno password | openssl base64